mongodb-developer/laravel-mongodb-tutorial/README.md

 ## .env file

+#### Application key

+Laravel might ask to generate a new application key.
+You can do it by running this command in the laravel project folder.

+`php artisan key:generate`

+#### MongoDB connection string

-Not included in this repo is the .env file that contains the MongoDB connection string with the username / password.
+Not included in this repo is the Laravel .env file that contains the MongoDB connection string with the username / password.
 You'll have to make a cope of the .env.example file and add this variable:

 `DB_URI=`

 The complete URI looks like this:

 `DB_URI=mongodb+srv://USERNAME:PASSWORD@clustername.subdomain.mongodb.net/?retryWrites=true&w=majority`

+# Troubleshooting

 # Disclaimer